World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 Singh KA.
 Adverse drug reactions of herbal

-drugs Journal.
+Journal.
 Indian Academy of Clinical

 Medicine.
 2003;4(4):345-7.